 Bragar Eagel & Squire, P.C.
 Is Investigating Intuit, Enviva, and Tattooed Chef and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Intuit, Inc. (NASDAQ: INTU), Enviva, Inc. (NYSE: EVA), and Tattooed Chef, Inc. (NASDAQ: TTCF).
+NEW YORK, Oct.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Intuit, Inc. INTU, Enviva, Inc. EVA, and Tattooed Chef, Inc. TTCF.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On March 29, 2022, the FTC filed a lawsuit against Inuit claiming that the company has deceived millions of Americans into paying for tax service preparation software that should be free.
 On May 4, 2022, Intuit agreed to pay $141 million to settle similar allegations regarding Turbo Tax.